 The second official conference took place in Mumbai at the Tata Institute of Social Sciences last September.
 Julia Madsen and her fellow student and CEA-collaborator, Federico Jensen, participated.

 At the conference, they dived themselves into student workshops, listened to speeches by professors, and experienced the presentation and discussion of new initiatives.
-Federico Jensen believes the conferences provide a venue for RUC to continue finding new ways of conceptualising education.
+Federico Jensen believes the conferences provide a venue for RUC to continue finding new ways of conceptualizing education.

 “In my opinion, RUC must go in the direction towards more critical thinking, not less.
 We should not become indistinguishable from other universities, offering the same kind of courses.
 RUC’s gene of critical thinking can only be preserved in conjunction with other universities that share this gene,” Federico Jensen says.